uga-libraries/accessioning-scripts/README.md

 Tests include all known input data variations and function error handling.
 Results for failed tests are saved to a directory specified with the script argument.
 There are 49 tests organized into 28 functions.
+Note: these are not formal unit tests but will be converted to unit tests in the next development round.

 ## technical-appraisal-logs.py